-This recipe is now a favourite around here.
+This spicy chicken pasta recipe is now a favourite around here.
 For me, it’s the simplicity married with the huge flavour that makes this delicious pasta recipe a must-make.
+Creamy and with just the right kick of cajun spice, you’re going to love it too.

 - Creamy and rich